nsedan/Maxify/README.md

  - Delete tasks.
  - Change theme color preference.
  - All data, preferences and changes is stored in Local Storage of the browser.
- - An achievement system helps the user understand the app.
+ - An achievement system helps the user understand the app and encourage further progress.

 #### Features Left to Implement
  - Add a calendar API to track and trace tasks.
- - Add more levels for the achievements system.

 ## Technologies Used